-Male Igorot kids also wear a smaller version of the bahag as their Igorot Costume.
-That also applies to female Igorot kids who wear a smaller wanes version.
-You’ll find a variety of modernized versions on online stores and local shops in Baguio and other Cordilleran towns.
+Male Igorot kids also wear a smaller version of the bahag as their costume.
+That also applies to female Igorot kids who wear a smaller tapis version.
+You’ll find a variety of modernized versions of online stores and local shops in Baguio and other Cordilleran towns.

 Tag: Igorot Costume for Kids

 As an Igorot, it’s but a pride wearing our Igorot costumes.
 Not only do we showcase the creativity of our people but also promote the richness and the authenticity of our culture.
-This culture, passed down from generations to generations, reflects how thriving and well-off the Igorots are despite the changing times.
+This culture passed down from generation to generation, reflects how thriving and well-off the Igorots are despite the changing times.

 I am just so glad to have been born and raised in the grand Cordilleran mountain range, the rooftop of the Philippines.